 6. Reduce multitasking

 We’re so used to doing it that we don’t realize that in most cases, especially at work, multitasking is counter-productive.
-When doing complicated or unfamiliar tasks, it pays to be single focused.
-But, rather than trusting me, time management experts and the data from countless studies, I encourage you to do your own experiment: Try doing the same work tasks your way for a whole week and the following week, try it my way:
+When doing complicated or unfamiliar tasks, it pays to be single-focused.
+Try an experiment to see if you’re wasting time by multitasking or really get stuff done:

 - Do one thing for 28 minutes.